Itangalo/AI-Education/the Book/10 Introduction.md

 ## Inappropriate Messages

 ChatGPT has filters for certain types of messages and language.
 If you try to get ChatGPT to tell you how to make bombs, mix methamphetamine, or if you want suggestions on how to harass, abuse or torture someone, ChatGPT will respond by saying that it violates its policy to answer.
-The same applies, for example, to giving medical advice.
+The same applies, for instance, to giving medical advice.

 The fact that there are such filters makes ChatGPT a much safer tool, but the filters are not perfect.
 This means that ChatGPT can sometimes let things slip that it should keep quiet about, and that persistent users can find ways to consistently bypass the filters.
-(There are, not surprisingly, tips on the Internet on how to bypass the filters.)
+(There are, not surprisingly, tips on the internet on how to bypass the filters.)

 Most of the tips and ideas in this book assume that it is the teacher who is using ChatGPT, not the student.
 Of course, it can still happen that students use ChatGPT, in school or outside it, and as a teacher it's good to know that inappropriate messages can pop up.